 - Read stories with celebrities: Your children and/or students can enjoy reading time via Instagram account @savewithstories.
 A service launched by Jennifer Garner and Amy Adams, celebrities are taking to Instagram to read children’s literature.

-- Read Harry Potter to your students: If you’re a teacher who’s looking to keep in touch with your students, J.K.
+- Harry Potter at Home: J.K.
+Rowling has teamed up with her publishers to offer all sorts of Wizarding World activities and crafts to entertain young Harry Potter fans.
+Harry Potter and the Philosopher’s Stone is also available to everyone — young and old — as an audiobook thanks to Audible Stories.
+Additionally, if you’re a teacher who’s looking to keep in touch with your students, J.K.
 Rowling has granted open licenses for teachers to post videos of themselves reading Harry Potter online through the end of the school year.

 - Participate in #StayHomeWriMo: NaNoWriMo is launching an initiative for writers to connect with others and flex their creative skills while taking care of their physical and mental health. activities will be posted throughout the week but you can adapt it as needed.